DashKiwi/Visual-Sorting-Algorithm/README.md

 ```
 or run the Setup.bat file
 ## Usage
+Run the exe file otherwise follow below

+Do the following if you want to run it in python rather than run the main.exe

 To automatically start it you can run the start.bat file which will start the program or run the code below to start it manually
 ```bash